-Vesta offers a simple and lightweight control panel that may lack some advanced features, such as multi-server setups, but focuses on performance.
+Vesta offers a simple and lightweight control panel that may lack advanced features, such as multi-server setups, but focuses on performance.
 Its Nginx-based web panel frontend provides easy access to manage users, websites, DNS, mail accounts/servers, databases, cron jobs, backups, IP addresses, and more.
-The panel also shows comprehensive graphs and statistics that let you see in a glance how’s your website going.
+The panel also shows comprehensive graphs and statistics that let you see how your website is going.

 Server configuration is done simply through a menu option that shows resource usage statistics and configuration details such as OS version, number of CPUs, installed memory, etc. Other features Vesta offers include a firewall, log management/viewing, update management, and automation, among others.

 The Vesta core is open source and written in bash, the native programming language preferred by Linux server admins.
 The command list available in the console includes 381 commands and counting.
-Thanks to bash and GPL, Vesta can fix problems and implement new features at a very fast pace.
+Thanks to bash and GPL, Vesta can fix problems and implement new features quickly.

 Plesk on Vultr